VRLabs/Weapon-Slash/README.md

 Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

-"WeaponSlash.Control" and "WeaponSlash.Sync" are synced parameters, so click their checkboxes within the tool to add them to your avatar's parameter asset.
-"WeaponSlash.Control" can optionally not be synced if you are otherwise driving it in a synced manner.
+"WeaponSlash.Sync" is a synced parameter, so click the checkbox within the tool to add them to your avatar's parameter asset.

 "Weapon Slash.prefab" should go to the base of your Unity scene, which will give it base Unity scaling.